Beginners guide to astrophotography

 Targets in the sky

 Now that you’ve got your gear and your location sorted, you can start finding things in the sky to photograph.
-If you’re wanting to shoot wide angle, shooting the milky way can be a great way to hone your astro skills.
-For longer focal lengths you could try the Orion Nebula, Andromeda galaxy, or even just the moon and other planets.
+If you’re wanting to shoot wide angle, shooting the Milky Way can be a great way to hone your astro skills.
+For longer focal lengths you could try the Orion Nebula, Andromeda galaxy or even just the moon and other planets.

-This aspect of astrophotography is what takes planning, as you need to know when a certain object is going to be visible in the sky, and at what time of night (or even what time of year).
-There are a ton of great smartphone apps out there that are good for this, such as Stellarium (free), The Photographer’s Ephemeris (sign up for free), and PhotoPills ($10.99, but jam-packed full of handy features) to name a few.
+This aspect of astrophotography is what takes planning as you need to know when a certain object is going to be visible in the sky and at what time of night (or even what time of year).
+There are a ton of great smartphone apps out there that are good for this, such as Stellarium (free), The Photographer’s Ephemeris (sign up for free) and PhotoPills ($10.99 but jam-packed full of handy features) to name a few.

-Once you find an object you want to shoot, these apps can show you where exactly it’s going to be over the course of the night, so you can plan your composition accordingly to get it in the right place in your image.
-Milky Way season is usually somewhere between late February to late September (weather you’re in the Northern or Southern Hemisphere), so make sure you check how high in the sky it’s going to be in your chosen location.
+Once you find an object you want to shoot, these apps can show you where exactly it’s going to be over the course of the night so you can plan your composition accordingly to get it in the right place in your image.
+Milky Way season is usually somewhere between late February to late September (whether you’re in the Northern or Southern Hemisphere), so make sure you check how high in the sky it’s going to be in your chosen location.

-In general, you want to make sure you’re shooting on a clear night, at either a new moon or when the moon isn’t visible in the sky as that will create more light – unless the thing you want to shoot is the moon!
-So be sure keep tabs on the upcoming phases of the moon so you can get that perfect picture.
+In general, you want to make sure you’re shooting on a clear night, at either a new moon or when the moon isn’t visible in the sky as that will create more light — unless the thing you want to shoot is the moon!
+So be sure to keep tabs on the upcoming phases of the moon so you can get that perfect picture.

 Sign up for the Live Science daily newsletter now